KairosGames/StarInvasion/README.md

 <br/>
 You can also discover a gameplay video by clicking on this link : https://youtu.be/309fjWJsj1s
 <br/>
-Or visit his Itch.io page : https://kayrosgames.itch.io/star-invasion
+Or visit the Itch.io game page : https://kayrosgames.itch.io/star-invasion
 <br/>
 Good discovery,